vega28/hb_project/README.md

 ### Installation Instructions

 - Clone this repository to your machine
-- Set up a virtual environment and install all dependencies listed in requirements.txt
+- Set up a python virtual environment and install all dependencies listed in requirements.txt
 - Get IMDB and Google Books API keys and save into secrets.sh
 - Run seed_database.py to create and seed the PostgreSQL database
 - Run server.py to launch the app!